-9 Evaluation results
+10 Evaluation results

-9.1 Introduction
+10.1 Introduction

-- This Chapter presents the expected results from PP and ST/TOE evaluations. - PP evaluations lead to catalogues of evaluated PPs. - An ST evaluation leads to intermediate results that are used in the frame of a TOE evaluation. - ST/TOE evaluations lead to catalogues of evaluated TOEs.
+- This chapter presents the expected results from PP and ST/TOE evaluations performed according to the CEM. - 297 PP evaluations lead to catalogues of evaluated PPs. - An ST evaluation leads to intermediate results that are used in the frame of a TOE evaluation. - ST/TOE evaluations lead to catalogues of evaluated TOEs.
 In many cases these catalogues will refer to the IT products that the TOEs are derived from rather than the specific TOE.
-Therefore, the existence of an IT product in a catalogue should not be construed as meaning that the whole IT product has been evaluated; instead the actual extent of the ST/TOE evaluation is defined by the ST.
+Therefore, the existence of an IT product in a catalogue should not be construed as meaning that the whole IT product has been evaluated; instead the actual extent of the ST/TOE evaluation is defined by the ST. Refer to the bibliography for examples of such catalogues.

-Figure 4 - Evaluation results
+Figure 5 - Evaluation results

 - STs may be based on packages, evaluated PPs or non-evaluated PPs however this is not mandatory, as STs do not have to be based on anything at all. - Evaluation should lead to objective and repeatable results that can be cited as evidence, even if there is no absolute objective scale for representing the results of a security evaluation.
-The existence of a set of evaluation criteria is a necessary pre-condition for evaluation to lead to a meaningful result and provides a technical basis for mutual recognition of evaluation results between evaluation authorities. - An evaluation result represents the findings of a specific type of investigation of the security properties of a TOE.
+The existence of a set of evaluation criteria is a necessary pre-condition for evaluation to lead to a meaningful result and provides a technical basis for mutual recognition of evaluation results between evaluation authorities.

+An evaluation result represents the findings of a specific type of investigation of the security properties of a TOE.
 Such a result does not automatically guarantee fitness for use in any particular application environment.
 The decision to accept a TOE for use in a specific application environment is based on consideration of many security issues including the evaluation findings.